Product Manager Salary [2022 Data]

 What Is a Product Manager?

 Simply put, Product Managers are responsible for overseeing product development from conception to completion.
 They lead product strategies and teams in developing products that meet the needs of an organization’s current and prospective customers, and are ultimately responsible for the products’ success or failure.
+Product managers are different from project managers.
 The role of Product Manager is unique in that it touches all aspects of a business – from Engineering to Marketing, Sales, Customer Service and Procurement – while also representing the voice of the customer, driving the product roadmap, and rallying teams around a common product vision.

 Product Managers must possess a broad range of skills, including critical thinking, leadership, time management, problem-solving and communication.
 They must be skilled researchers and proficient in a wide array of software applications, such as Excel, project management apps, collaboration tools and more.
 In short, Project Manager is a big job that merits equitable compensation.